 We listed upadacitinib tablets to provide an alternative option for patients from 1 October 2021.
 This decision helped preserve the remaining tocilizumab stock while ensuring people could continue to access treatment.
 This decision was based on advice from rheumatology clinical experts.

 As always, it is for health care professionals to decide on the best treatment for the people in their care.

 Although we have received additional stock of tocilizumab since the initial notification of a stock shortage in 2021, we ask that prescribers only start new patients on tocilizumab if there are no suitable funded alternative treatments available.

 Tocilizumab approved to treat COVID-19

-From 1 October 2021, access to tocilizumab will be widened to treat moderate to severe cases of COVID-19.
+From 1 October 2021, access to tocilizumab was widened to treat moderate to severe cases of COVID-19.

-Pharmac has funded tocilizumab for more than 30 patients through our exceptions decision-making processes for treatment of COVID-19.
+Pharmac had funded tocilizumab before that (for more than 30 patients) through our exceptions decision-making processes for treatment of COVID-19.